chmoder/multi-class-text-classification-trainer/README.md

 # Multi-Class Text Classification Trainer (TensorFlow 2)

-The goal for this project is to make an easy to use multi-class text classifier.
+The goal for this project is to make an easy to use multi-class text classifier;
+More like an application than a data science project.
 All you need to do is format your data in a CSV like so:

 ```
 Sentences of text,label1;label2
 ```
+The labels are separated by a semicolon.
+You don't need multiple, but does can support multiple.

 #### Setup:
 1) Replace data.csv with your data.